 With enough practice and interest, your child will master her fine motor skills—including holding a pencil, cutting with scissors, and yes, even pulling up a zipper.

-Want sample worksheets from my ebook, Letters and Numbers?
-You’ll get worksheets to help your child trace and recognize the letters of the alphabet.
+Help your child trace and recognize the letters and numbers with sample worksheets from my digital workbook, Letters and Numbers!
 Join my newsletter and download them below—at no extra cost to you:

 Get more tips: